 It doesn’t get more indie than Monkeywrench Books.
 Monkeywrench is an all-volunteer, collectively run, nonprofit bookstore and social space that's pushing the boundaries of what a bookstore can be.

-Resistencia Bookstore brings together the voices of traditionally unheard people, including Native American, LatinX, African American and Chicana literary artists, making Resistencia the coolest place to read some truly unique work and widen your world view.
+Resistencia Bookstore brings together the voices of traditionally unheard people, including Native American, Latino & Latina, African American and Chicana literary artists, making Resistencia the coolest place to read some truly unique work and widen your world view.

 There’s nothing quite like South Congress Books.
 It boasts value and quality over quantity, and welcomes curious minds to sit in its aesthetically pleasing space, browse through its unique selection and maybe even pick up a thoughtful gift for someone back home.

-If you’re here in October, the 23rd annual Texas Book Festival brings hundreds of local, national and international authors to Austin for an all-out celebration of literacy, ideas and imagination.
-This beloved event features a rich variety of literary readings and panels, book signings, cooking demonstrations, live music, local food trucks, a young adult head quarters, children’s activities and exhibiting vendors - not to mention 300 authors and 9,000+ books!
+Each fall, the Texas Book Festival brings hundreds of local, national and international authors to Austin for an all-out celebration of literacy, ideas and imagination.
+This beloved event features a rich variety of literary readings and panels, book signings, cooking demonstrations, live music, local food trucks, a young adult headquarters, children’s activities and exhibiting vendors - not to mention thousands of books!
 Don’t miss this year’s stand-out literary talent.
 Visit the website for more information about the 2021 festival: texasbookfestival.org

 Contributed by Nayla Zylberberg, Visit Austin Marketing Communications Intern